Viper-Roleplay/ObsidianStaffGuide/02 - TEAMS/🎟️ Ticket team.md

 ---

-## Answering Tickets
+# 🎫 Answering Tickets

-Each team has a guideline for starting off their tickets under their respective team guides.
+Each team has a guideline for starting off their tickets under their respective **team guides**.
 These guides are essential to help you support the team effectively.
-Even if you can't directly tune cars, you can assist with finding details about the car or providing basic info regarding the cost of 1of1s.
+Even if you can't directly tune cars, you can still assist by:
+- Finding details about a car. 🚗
+- Providing basic info regarding the cost of **1of1s**. 💰

+## 🎯 Your Goal as Ticket Team
+Your main objective is to **get a ticket moving** before handing it off to the appropriate team.
+You can:
+✅ Observe how others handle tickets.
+✅ Review each team's info to learn the required **starting details** for different ticket types.

+## 📌 General Ticket Information
+Below are some examples of **non-team-specific info** that should be on hand.
+Additionally, we have a set of **`!commands`** to quickly provide details on various topics.

+💡 _By staying informed and proactive, you can ensure smoother ticket resolutions and better team collaboration!_ 🚀

 ---